Kaida-Amethyst/math.mbt/README.md

 fn main() {
     let angle = 1.0 // in radians
     let result = @math.sin(angle)
-    println("The sine of \(angle) is \(result)")
+    println("The sine of \{angle} is \{result}")
 }
 ```

 ## Contributing

 We welcome contributions to the Moonbit Math Library!
-If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on our [GitHub repository](https://github.com/KaidaAmethyst/moonbit-math).
+If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on our [GitHub repository](https://github.com/Kaida-Amethyst/moonbit-math).

 ## License